Lann\'er diagrams and combinatorial properties of compact hyperbolic Coxeter polytopes: Abstract

 \section{Abstract}

-In this paper we study \(\times_0\)-products of Lannér diagrams.
-We prove that every \(\times_0\)-product of at least four Lannér diagrams with at least one diagram of order \(\ge 3\) is superhyperbolic.
-This fact is used to classify compact hyperbolic Coxeter polytopes that are combinatorially equivalent to products of some number of simplices.
-Such polytopes were already classified in different combinatorial cases: simplices \cite{L50}, cubes \cite{P82, And70a, JT18}, simplicial prisms \cite{K74}, products of two simplices \cite{E96}, and products of three simplices \cite{T07}.
-As a corollary of our first result mentioned above, we obtain that these classifications exhaust all compact hyperbolic Coxeter polytopes that are combinatorially equivalent to products of simplices.
+In this paper we study \(\times_0\)-products of Lann\'er diagrams.
+We prove that every \(\times_0\)-product of at least four Lann\'er diagrams with at least one diagram of order \(\geqslant 3\) is superhyperbolic.
+As a corollary, we obtain that known classifications exhaust all compact hyperbolic Coxeter polytopes that are combinatorially equivalent to products of simplices.

-We also consider compact hyperbolic Coxeter polytopes whose every Lannér subdiagram has order \(2\).
-The second result of this paper slightly improves the recent Burcroff upper bound on dimension for such polytopes to \(12\).
+We also consider compact hyperbolic Coxeter polytopes whose every Lann\'er subdiagram has order \(2\).
+The second result of this paper slightly improves recent Burcroff's upper bound on the dimension of such polytopes to \(12\).